Fieldwork

 Project Description:

 The German Site is a Late Woodland / Jersey Bluff Phase habitation site located on a colluvial slope in the Crawford Creek valley.
-It was occupied approximately 800-1200 CE.
-Geophysical survey results indicate several possible structures and associated features.
-One of the house basins and nearby features were excavated during the 2019 season.
-Excavators recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains.
-In 2021 we will continue to excavate house basins and associated features in order to better understand Late Woodland people of the Lower Illinois Valley.
+The site was occupied approximately 800-1200 CE.
+Remote sensing results indicate several possible structures and associated features.
+Since 2019, we have identified three house basins and several associated storage and refuse pits.
+A fourth possible house basin was identified in 2023.
+Field school students and CAA archaeologists have recovered domestic artifacts, including chert tools, pottery, animal bone, and botanical remains during the 2019-2025 field seasons.
+In 2026 we will continue to excavations at the site in order to better understand Late Woodland people of the Lower Illinois Valley.

 Period(s) of Occupation: Woodland